GunshipPenguin/open_flood/README.md

 You can customize the amount of colors and the board size by tapping the gear icon.

+You can generate a board from a seed by holding down the new game (star) icon.

 ## License

 All code licensed under the MIT License (See LICENSE file)